StackStorm/st2docs/docs/source/inquiries.rst

 When a new Inquiry is raised, a dedicated trigger - ``core.st2.generic.inquiry`` - is used.
 This trigger can be consumed in Rules, and you can use an action or a workflow to provide notification to the relevant party.
 For instance, using Slack:

+..
+TODO - The code snippet below is provided because the Inquiry functionality is not merged yet.
+   Please convert this to a literalinclude statement, referring to workflows in the examples directory of st2, once https://github.com/StackStorm/st2/pull/3653 is merged.

 .. code-block:: yaml

     ---